 March 12: Task Force Meeting Announcements

-1. GRU Plan Review Process: GRU staff announced nine (9) initiatives developed jointly with the local development engineering community to ensure that the GRU Plan Review Process for projects is streamlined, efficient and cost-effective (Click here to access the nine initiatives).
+1. GRU Plan Review Process: GRU staff announced nine (9) initiatives developed jointly with the local development engineering community to ensure that the GRU Plan Review Process for projects is streamlined, efficient and cost-effective.

 2. Land Development Code: City staff provided a briefing on the process to make the Land Development Code more simple in approach and transparent in presentation in 2014.